-All land that is subject to this Plan of Management (when finalised) is listed in the Schedule of Land in the Council Community Land POM 2023.
+All land that is subject to this Plan of Management (when finalised) is listed in the Schedule of Land in the Council Community Land POM 2025.

 The Schedule is an integral component of the POM.
+It is provided as a separate document in PDF format.